d-asensio/learing-rust/02-cargo/NOTES.md

 # Cargo

-Cargo is the official Rust dependency manager, it also helps you build and run your rust app, some usefull commands are:
+Cargo is the official Rust dependency manager, it also helps you build and run your rust app, some useful commands are:

 - `cargo build` Builds the app and puts the resulting binary into `target/debug`.
 Take into account that this will build an unoptimized version of the program.
 - `cargo run` Builds and runs the app (also unoptimized version).